mikkopaderes/emberfire-utils/README.md

 });
 ```

+However, there's a good side to this.
+Now we can provide different values to those relationships rather than the default `true` value in EmberFire.

 ## `hasFiltered` relationship (not really a relationship)

 Most of the time, we don't want to use the `hasMany()` relationship in our models because:

+1. It's not flexible enough to fetch from paths we want.
-1. It loads all the data when we access it.
+2. It loads all the data when we access it.
-2. Even if we don't access it, those array of IDs are still taking up internet data usage.
+3. Even if we don't access it, those array of IDs are still taking up internet data usage.

 To solve those 2 problems above, use `hasFiltered()` relationship.
 It has the same parameters as `store.query()` and it also works with infinite scrolling as explained above.